Saratoga Spa State Park Golf Course, iloveny.com

 Insights: Several existing category labels were too vague to be useful.
 Other labels assumed a knowledge of the area that not everyone has.
 Some terms may be outdated.

 An archivist of many years, I’ve organized a lot of information, including websites.
 Information isn’t always where users expect it to be.
 Links die, images disappear, labels no longer convey their original meaning.
 Working now from a user-centric rather than document-centric focus, I see those discrepancies even more.
-We are all different, with unique ways of thinking, and we understand information, labels, structures differently.
+We all have unique ways of thinking, and we understand information, labels, structures differently.
 As UX designers (and archivists), we want users to feel at home wherever they go.